DHARPA-Project/kiara.documentation/docs/usage/getting_started.md

 {{ cli("kiara", "run", "--output", "silent", "--save", "table=journal_nodes_table", "create.table.from.csv_file", "csv_file=alias:journal_nodes_file", extra_env={"KIARA_CONTEXT": "_getting_started"}) }}

 !!! note
-    Here we use the `--output silent` command line option to surpress any output of values.
+    Here we use the `--output silent` command line option to supress any output of values.
 We've seen this already in the last invocation of this command. *kiara* will still tell us the id of the value it just saved.

 #### Checking the data store, again